return42/sphkerneldoc/linux_src_doc/include/drm/drm_crtc_h.rst

     bitmask of (1 << drm_encoder_index(encoder)) of attached encoders

 adjusted_mode

-    for use by helpers and drivers to compute adjusted mode timings
+    Internal display timings which can be used by the driver to handle differences between the mode requested by userspace in \ ``mode``\  and what is actually programmed into the hardware.
+It is purely driver implementation defined what exactly this adjusted mode means.
+Usually it is used to store the hardware display timings used between the CRTC and encoder blocks.

 mode

-    current mode timings
+    Display timings requested by userspace.
+The driver should try to match the refresh rate as close as possible (but note that it's undefined what exactly is close enough, e.g. some of the HDMI modes only differ in less than 1% of the refresh rate).
+The active width and height as observed by userspace for positioning planes must match exactly.

+    For external connectors where the sink isn't fixed (like with a built-in panel), this mode here should match the physical mode on the wire to the last details (i.e. including sync polarities and everything).

 mode_blob
     &drm_property_blob for \ ``mode``\

 degamma_lut

-    Lookup table for converting framebuffer pixel data before apply the conversion matrix
+    Lookup table for converting framebuffer pixel data before apply the color conversion matrix \ ``ctm``\ .
+See \ :c:func:`drm_crtc_enable_color_mgmt`\ .
+The blob (if not NULL) is an array of \ :c:type:`struct drm_color_lut <drm_color_lut>`\ .

 ctm

-    Transformation matrix
+    Color transformation matrix.
+See \ :c:func:`drm_crtc_enable_color_mgmt`\ .
+The
+    blob (if not NULL) is a \ :c:type:`struct drm_color_ctm <drm_color_ctm>`\ .

 gamma_lut

-    Lookup table for converting pixel data after the conversion matrix
+    Lookup table for converting pixel data after the color conversion matrix \ ``ctm``\ .
+See \ :c:func:`drm_crtc_enable_color_mgmt`\ .
+The blob (if not NULL) is an array of \ :c:type:`struct drm_color_lut <drm_color_lut>`\ .

 target_vblank